mindsdb/mindsdb/README.md

 You’ll find the [contribution guide here](https://docs.mindsdb.com/contribute/contribute?utm_medium=community&utm_source=github&utm_campaign=mindsdb%20repo).

-We are always open to suggestions, so feel free to open new issues with your ideas, and we can guide you!
+We are always open to suggestions, so feel free to open new issues with your ideas, and we'll guide you!

 This project is released with a [Contributor Code of Conduct](https://github.com/mindsdb/mindsdb/blob/main/CODE_OF_CONDUCT.md).
 By participating in this project, you agree to follow its terms.